 - Intern to Justice Ann Walsh Bradley of the Wisconsin Supreme Court.

-• Rated “Top 3 Immigration Lawyers in Phoenix, Arizona” by ThreeBestRated.com for 2016.
+- Rated “Top 3 Immigration Lawyers in Phoenix, Arizona” by ThreeBestRated.com from 2016 to the present.

 - Chair of the State Bar of Arizona’s Immigration Law Section for 2015 – 2016.

 Licensure & Memberships

 - State Bar of Wisconsin

 - State Bar of Arizona